dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/collecting_responses_via_email.md

 Ensure that your Screendoor project has at least two form fields, one for the email's subject line and another for its body.

-Next, from Zapier's homepage, click the &ldquo;Make a New Zap&rdquo; button.
-For the trigger, select the app &ldquo;Email by Zapier&rdquo; with the action &ldquo;New Inbound Email.&rdquo; For the action, choose the app &ldquo;Screendoor&rdquo; and the action &ldquo;Create Response&rdquo;:
+Next, from Zapier's homepage, click the "Make a New Zap" button.
+For the trigger, select the app "Email by Zapier" with the action "New Inbound Email."
+For the action, choose the app "Screendoor" and the action "Create Response":

 ![Zapier trigger and action](../images/zapier_email_1.png)